 Trade a frosted-glass bath or shower door with a clear glass one.
 Or eliminate the door altogether and install a shower curtain that can be pushed back to one side when not in use.
 This way, you can see all the way to the back wall.
 Your eye won't stop at the door and think that the room is smaller than it is.
 Think of this technique as "pushing the walls back," which you can accomplish with the correct wall finishes that call your eye's attention at the farthest end of the room.

 Like wall paint selection, if you decide to go with wallpaper, choose a white or light background to give the illusion of more open space.
-Choose an open, airy design with white, yellow, or neutral ground.
+Choose an open, airy design with a white, yellow, or neutral ground.

 Add Depth to the Walls